• We are sorry, but NCBI web applications do not support your browser and may not function properly. More information

 Clinical Description

 The phenotype of Waardenburg syndrome type I (WS1) is variable even within a family.
 Liu et al [1995] summarized the penetrance (percentage) of clinical features of WS1 (see Table 2) in 60 individuals with WS1 and 210 affected individuals reported elsewhere in the literature.
-Newton [2002] reviewed the clinical features of the Waardenburg syndromes and more recently, Tamayo et al [2008] discussed their screening program for Waardenburg syndrome in Colombia, detailing the percentage of each clinical manifestation.
-Similar percentages were documented compared to the Liu et al [1995] study.
+Newton [2002] reviewed the clinical features of the Waardenburg syndromes, and Tamayo et al [2008] discussed their screening program for Waardenburg syndrome in Colombia, detailing the percentage of each clinical manifestation; percentages similar to those found in the Liu et al [1995] study were documented.
 However, ascertainment bias was evident, as all 95 affected individuals had hearing loss and were among the institutionalized deaf population in Colombia.

 Sensorineural hearing loss47%-58%